codemedic/redstart/README.md

          --base-db-file /project/schema/base.db3 \
          <COMMAND>

 For a project with directory structure as below.
-The optional `--base-db-file` option specifies `base.db3`, which contains tables before the any changed managed with redstart.
+The optional `--base-db-file` option specifies `base.db3`, which contains tables before any changes were managed with redstart.

     project
     |-- data.db3